 Pay Rent on Time

-In Alabama, as in all states, a tenant has the basic obligation to pay his or her rent on time.
+- To Pay Rent on Time- The tenant must pay the rent by the due date.
 Depending on the terms of the lease agreement, this may be at the beginning of the week or at the beginning of the month.

-Alabama statue does not have any requirements for late fees.
-A landlord may elect to include a late fee clause in their lease agreement.
-If a tenant pays rent after it is due, then he or she will be subject to pay a late fee in addition to the monthly rent.
+Alabama statue does not have any rules for late fees.
+If a landlord will charge a late fee, it must be an included clause in their lease agreement.
+If a tenant pays rent after it is due, then he or she will be subject to pay this late fee in addition to the monthly rent.

-Therefore, the tenant has agreed to abide by the terms of that lease agreement.
+By signing the lease agreement, the tenant has agreed to abide by the terms of that lease.
 The lease agreement is binding.
 If the tenant breaches the terms of the lease agreement, he or she may be subject to fines or eviction.

-The exception would be if the landlord has included clauses which are illegal under Alabama state law, such as making a tenant responsible for paying a landlord’s attorney’s fees.
+The tenant is responsible for following all legal clauses in the lease agreement.
+The tenant does not have to follow clauses that are illegal under Alabama state law, such as making a tenant responsible for paying a landlord’s attorney’s fees.
 Depending on the ruling of the court, an illegal clause can make the whole lease agreement void or it can just make the illegal clause void, while the rest of the lease remains valid.

-A tenant has the duty to adhere to all building and housing codes which could affect the health and safety of the tenant, other tenants in the building or surrounding neighbors.
+Building and housing codes do not just apply to the landlord, they apply to the tenant as well.
+A tenant has the duty to follow all building and housing codes which could affect the health and safety of the tenant, other tenants in the building or surrounding neighbors.

-Alabama tenants are obliged to maintain their unit in a condition that is as clean and safe as the unit allows.
+Alabama tenants have a responsibility to maintain their unit in a condition that is as clean and safe as the unit allows.
 An example would be not keeping flammable materials in the unit, such as a propane tank.

 Properly Dispose of Garbage

-Alabama tenants have an obligation to properly dispose of any waste from their dwelling unit.
-This means having proper garbage bags and trash receptacles in their unit and moving these garbage bags into the appropriate exterior garbage bin on trash collection days.
+As part of Alabama law, tenants are obligated to dispose of garbage frequently and properly.
+This means having proper garbage bags and trash receptacles in their rental unit and moving these garbage bags from their rental unit into the appropriate exterior garbage bins on trash collection days.